flushbug/CYD-Openhasp/README.md

 # CYD-Openhasp

-Small project to display Home energy data and Control EV Charge Controller mode http://evcc.io/ on cheap EPS32 Display "CYD" via Home Assistant.
+Small project to display Home energy data and Control EV Charge Controller mode http://evcc.io/ on cheap EPS32 Display "Cheap-Yellow-Display" via Home Assistant.
 Communication is done via MQTT (has to be installed/configured on HAOS).

 Disclaimer : This is a fast, quick&dirty straight forward implementation.
 For sure there might be much smarter solution but it works.